In Atlanta, every property owner has a legal duty to make sure their property is safe for visitors.

 Yes.
 The local courts in Atlanta follow strict deadlines set by both state and federal law.
 These deadlines are known as “statutes of limitations.”
 If you do not file your claim before the deadline, you can lose your right to recover any money for your injury.

-Talk to a Georgia Personal Injury Lawyer for Free
+Talk to a Personal Injury Lawyer in Georgia for Today Free